 Vanguard and Charityvest investors can approximately replicate the global market portfolio with 30% US stocks, 30% international stocks, 20% US bonds, and 20% international bonds.
 Investors with Schwab or Greater Horizons don't have access to international bonds, so the closest they can get is something like 30% US stocks, 30% international stocks, 40% US bonds.

 Vanguard and Charityvest offer a few ESG funds with low expense ratios.
 Schwab also has ESG funds, but they're unreasonably expensive.

 - If you want the global market portfolio, use Vanguard or Charityvest because they offer an international bond index.

 - If you want ESG funds, use Vanguard or Charityvest.

 - If you want to invest in a specific market that only one provider offers, use that provider.

 - Otherwise, any provider is a good choice.

 Schwab and Greater Horizons allow donors to appoint an investment advisor who can invest in things other than the pre-selected funds.
-(Vanguard does not have this option.)
 Their program guidelines (links: Greater Horizons, Schwab (p.
 11–14)) dictate what investments are allowed.

-Some examples of restrictions that apply to both:
+Some examples of restrictions that apply to these accounts:

 - "Risky" investments are not allowed, including margin, short sales, options (except covered calls/puts), futures, and swaps, unless held within a mutual fund or ETF structure.